carlosrafaelgn/rafa-pack/README.md

 ## Buckets

-Place one these buckets into a crafting table (or into a regular crafting slot) to extract the contents from the buckets (combining the contents with empty buckets produces the original bucket back):
+Place one these buckets into a crafting table (or into a regular crafting slot) to extract their contents.
+Combining the contents with empty buckets produces the original bucket back:

 - `Bucket of Axolotl`
 - `Bucket of Cod`